Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
+### v2.2.0
+- Added an option to set prop values earlier in the boot process.
+- Moved module setup from post-fs-data.sh to post-fs-data.d.
+- Fixed installing module on a fresh Magisk install.
+- Fixed restoring the boot scripts during post-fs-data boot stage.
+- Updated and added some new fingerprints (Google Pixel 2 XL, Huawei Honor 9, Samsung Galaxy J5 and Note 8, Xiaomi Mi A1, Mi Max 2 and Redmi Note 5 Pro), list v17.
+- As usual, a bunch of improvements.
+They'll likely not harm any kittens, but might break the module.

 ### v2.1.6
 - Added some new fingerprints (Sony Xperia Z, Sony Xperia Z1, Xiaomi Redmi 4 Prime, Xiaomi Redmi Note 5/5 Plus), list v15.
 - Very minor improvements that doesn't even deserve their own release, or changelog.